Home » Knowledge Center » FAQ's

 Understand Your Wind ResourceDetermine Proximity to Existing Transmission LinesSecure Access to LandEstablish Access to CapitalIdentify Reliable Power Purchaser or MarketAddress Siting and Project Feasibility ConsiderationsUnderstand Wind Energy's EconomicsObtain Zoning and Permitting ExpertiseTurbine ProcurementSecure Agreement to Meet Operation & Management

 We ask that landowners have a minimum of 500 acres per 10 MW (approximately seven 1.5 MW turbines).
 If the landowner does not have sufficient land to reach a desired project size, he or she may partner with neighbors or lease the neighbor’s land in order to reach the wanted size.
-Wind turbines require spacing from each other as well as from sensitive environmental areas.
+Mid-size wind turbines require spacing from each other as well as from sensitive environmental areas.

 Typically 2-3 years but varies case by case.
-It takes 12 months of wind data collection alone before financing can be obtained for a wind project.
+It takes 12 months of wind data collection alone before financing can be obtained for a mid-size wind project.

 Thanks to new technology and engineering, large wind turbines are actually very quiet.
-At distances of more than 600 feet any sound associated with an operating turbine is usually veiled completely by the sound of the wind itself
+At distances of more than 600 feet any sound associated with an operating turbine is usually veiled completely by the sound of the wind itself.

 Utility-scale wind turbines come in various sizes, with rotor diameters ranging from 164 feet to 295 feet, and with towers of roughly 196 feet to 328 feet